Amarok79/Amarok.Contracts/README.md

 ## Introduction

-This library provides static helper methods for verifying argument values, for example, to verify that string arguments are neither null nor empty, or that numeric argument are within a defined value range.
+This library provides static helper methods for verifying argument values, for example, to verify that string arguments are neither null nor empty, or that numeric arguments are within a defined value range.

 ```cs
 public void SomeMethod(String text, Int32 value)